-Since then, there have been few relevant contributions trying to include political economy issues into the traditional optimal taxation theory (see Atkinson, 1995).
-A relevant exception is the work by Hettich and Winer (1988, 1997, 1998, 1999, 2000), which I will continuously refer to in this chapter.
+Since then, there have been few relevant contributions trying to include political economy issues into the traditional optimal taxation theory (see Atkinson 1995).
+A relevant exception is the work by Hettich and Winer (1988, 1997-8-9, 2000), which I will continuously refer to in this chapter.

-This paper proposes a theoretical introduction to the case studies analyzed in the working papers SieP September 2002 (Italy, France, Germany, United Kingdom, Netherlands, Spain, Ireland).
+This chapter proposes a theoretical introduction to the case studies analyzed in the second part of the book.
 Following the above considerations, I adopt a comprehensive theoretical perspective to include efficiency, redistributive and political considerations.
-This paper interprets several issues raised by the analysis of tax systems and tax reforms in European countries in the perspective of the results both of the traditional taxation theory and the political economy approach.
+This paper interprets several issues raised by the analysis of tax systems and tax reforms in European Countries in the perspective of the results both of the traditional taxation theory and the political economy approach.
 It is thus intended as a link between what we actually observe in the countries and how this can be explained by the theory.
 The theory may help us to stress what are the determinants1 (the interrelation between economic and political factors) of the current systems and the main forces behind the proposed reforms and it may suggest directions for future economically and politically feasible reforms.

-The paper is organized as follows: next section presents some results of major contributions of the political economy literature concerning taxation and tax reforms and links them to the rules of the traditional public finance literature on taxation.
-Section three identifies specific issues at the center of the current debate on taxation and tax reforms in the selected countries and interpret them from a theoretical perspective.
-Section four concludes.
+The chapter is organized as follows: next paragraph presents some results of major contributions of the political economy literature concerning taxation and tax reforms and links them to the rules of the traditional public finance literature on taxation.
+Paragraph three identifies specific issues at the center of the current debate on taxation and tax reforms in the selected countries and interpret them from a theoretical perspective.
+Paragraph four concludes.